 How—And Why—To Develop Your College’s Content Marketing Strategy

 When I started my career in marketing, brands primarily told their stories via mass media channels: running ads on TV, pitching stories to print outlets, and putting up billboards.
 While these tactics are very much still part of the marketing mix, significant shifts during the past decade have presented new opportunities and challenges.
 In short, due to the rise of peer-to-peer sharing and the fragmentation of the consumer audience, brands now have the potential to become media channels of their own—or become irrelevant if they remain inert.
 The most successful brands are responding to this new reality by developing robust content marketing strategies—the means by which they harness and tell their best stories in a way that’s aligned with overarching strategic goals.
+With some using SEO and resources similar to SEO audit to help marketing to customers.

 Most colleges and universities have been somewhat late to the game when it comes to content marketing, but there are exceptions.
 I recently worked with one such university—Indiana Tech—and the experience revealed a great deal about how higher education institutions should approach content marketing and why it’s a critical element of today’s marketing equation.
 Here, then, are the most important factors to consider—and how to get started.

 Assemble your team and evaluate resources.
 The most important factor in a content marketing strategy is the people doing the work—but efforts also must be aligned with resources.
 Start with the core team that’s already focused on your institution’s story, determine who will lead the group, and then consider what other resources you’ll need, including help from other departments, outside vendors, or equipment, like cameras and audio tools, to create content.
+It might make sense to adopt a wider range of marketing strategies too in order to maximize effectiveness.
+WHITEHAT-SEO.CO.UK will be able to give you more insight on a number of inbound marketing strategies.

 Indiana Tech’s effort is led by—as it would be at most institutions—the marketing team.
 However, to maximize the effectiveness of the effort, Indiana Tech gets outside help from a few select vendors, including my company.
 This allows the internal team to focus on strategy while the vendors assist in execution and align the resources invested in the effort with Indiana Tech’s goals.
 It’s a collaborative effort designed to generate the most content without sacrificing quality.